sundance-kid/MumbleClientConsole/doc/README.md

 Run `systemctl daemon-reload` and then `service mumble restart` and you should be set with a tls certificate!

-## Use your USB speakerphone
+## Install the USB soundcard

+Because the raspberry pi does not come with a microphone port, we use a common USB soundcard to do that job.
-If you are using a USB speakerphone such as the US Robotics one that I am using, you will need to change the default system sound device.
+You will need to change the default system sound device.
 As root on your Raspberry Pi (`sudo -i`), find your device by running `aplay -l`, take note of the index of the device (likely 1) and then edit the alsa config (`/usr/share/alsa/alsa.conf`), changing the following:
 ```
 defaults.ctl.card 1